Chart Color Schemes

 Brisbane City lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Brisbane City's population was 18,102 as of November 2025, according to AreaSearch's analysis.
-This figure represents a growth of 4,792 people, a 36.0% increase since the 2021 Census which reported a population of 13,310.
-The change was inferred from an estimated resident population of 16,884 in June 2024 and an additional 1,410 validated new addresses since the Census date.
-This results in a population density ratio of 7,638 persons per square kilometer, placing Brisbane City in the top 10% of national locations assessed by AreaSearch.
-The city's growth rate exceeded both the national average (8.9%) and the state average, making it a regional growth leader.
-Overseas migration contributed approximately 92.7% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Brisbane City's population was around 16,907 as of February 2026.
+This figure reflects an increase of 3,597 people from the 2021 Census, which reported a population of 13,310.
+The change is inferred from the estimated resident population of 16,884 in June 2024 and an additional 1,404 validated new addresses since the Census date.
+This results in a density ratio of 7,133 persons per square kilometer, placing Brisbane City in the top 10% of national locations assessed by AreaSearch.
+The city's population growth of 27.0% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 92.7% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.

 Frequently Asked Questions - Population